Perry Kitchen: D.C. United

 Kitchen passed on a trial offer from Belgium's Anderlecht to sign a Generation Adidas contract with MLS.
 He was selected by D.C.
 United in the first round (3rd overall) of the 2011 MLS SuperDraft.
-He made his professional debut on March 19, 2011 in United's 2011 MLS season opener against the Columbus Crew, and scored his first professional goal on May 29 in a 3-2 win over the Portland Timbers.
+He made his professional debut on March 19, 2011, in United's 2011 MLS season opener against the Columbus Crew, and scored his first professional goal on May 29 in a 3–2 win over the Portland Timbers.
 Perry was a finalist for the 2011 Rookie of the Year award, although he was ultimately not selected.

 He recorded 4 assists for the season of 2013, which was the record high for the team that year.
 He was voted D.C.
 United's Most Valuable Player of the 2013 season.
 He played all five matches of their 2013 U.S. Open Cup win, including the 1–0 final victory at Real Salt Lake on October 1.

 Kitchen's deal with D.C.
 United expired after the 2015 season.

 Europe

-Kitchen signed with Heart of Midlothian on a -year deal on March 9, 2016.
+Kitchen signed with Heart of Midlothian on a two-and-a-half-year deal on March 9, 2016.
 He made his debut in the Scottish Premiership three days later in a 1–0 win at Dundee, as a 73rd-minute substitute for Sam Nicholson.

 On September 21, 2016, Kitchen was appointed club captain.
 Kitchen played less often after Ian Cathro was appointed Hearts manager, and he was allowed to leave the club at the end of the season.

 Kitchen signed for Danish Superliga club Randers on a two-year deal in July 2017.